nealsid/nealsid/README.md

 - [Buggeroo](https://github.com/nealsid/buggeroo) - A debugger written in Java that uses JDI
 - [Emacs Junk for Java](https://github.com/nealsid/ejj/blob/master/ejj.el) - Some elisp code for helping to write Java

-Additionally, I'm an LLDB contributor with several patches submitted this year.
+Additionally, I'm an LLDB contributor with several patches submitted in 2021.

 <!--
 **nealsid/nealsid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.